-- C24 Significant issues arising from audit reports will be reported to the relevant Deputy Chief Executive, and periodic reports will be made to Management Team and the Audit Committee. - C25 The Chief Finance Officer and the Internal Audit Manager or their authorised representatives shall have authority where necessary in the performance of Council duties to: - enter any Council premises or land in the occupation of the Council; - have access to all records, documents and correspondence relating to any financial and other transaction of the Council;
+- C24 Significant issues arising from audit reports will be reported to the relevant Deputy Chief Executive, and periodic reports will be made to Management Team and the Audit Committee. - C25 The Chief Finance Officer and the Chief Internal Auditor provided by Southern Internal Audit Partnership or their authorised representatives shall have authority where necessary in the performance of Council duties to: - enter any Council premises or land in the occupation of the Council; - have access to all records, documents and correspondence relating to any financial and other transaction of the Council;

-- require and receive oral or written explanations from any employee as he/she thinks necessary concerning any matter under examination; and - require any employee of the Council to produce cash, stores or any other Council property under their control. - C26 The Audit Committee is to approve the annual audit plan prepared by the Internal Audit Manager to take account of the characteristics and relative risks of the activities involved. - C27 Any suspected fraud or irregularity must be reported to the Chief Finance Officer who will refer the matter to Internal Audit for investigation.
+- require and receive oral or written explanations from any employee as he/she thinks necessary concerning any matter under examination; and - require any employee of the Council to produce cash, stores or any other Council property under their control. - C26 The Audit Committee is to approve the annual audit plan prepared by the Chief Internal Auditor provided by Southern Internal Audit Partnership to take account of the characteristics and relative risks of the activities involved. - C27 Any suspected fraud or irregularity must be reported to the Chief Finance Officer who will refer the matter to Internal Audit for investigation.